The Xbox 360 is one of the best consoles ever released, so compiling a list of the best Xbox 360 games is no easy task.

 Forza Horizon 5 is an absolute masterpiece.
 The original, though?
 It laid the foundation for one of the most successful and greatest racing franchises of all time.

 Forza Horizon didn’t invent the open-world racer.
-In fact, it already existed on the Xbox 360 with Burnout Paradise.
-However, it was able to accomplish a higher level of quality thanks to pristine polish and refreshing accessibility.
+It already existed on the Xbox 360 with Burnout Paradise.
+However, it accomplished a higher quality level thanks to pristine polish and refreshing accessibility.

 BioShock was one of the best games of its generation.
-While yes, it came up a little bit short in terms of length, it was a memorable experience nonetheless.
+While yes, it came up a little bit short in length, it was a memorable experience nonetheless.

-On the surface, BioShock was an action-RPG that had a mild morality system.
+On the surface, BioShock was an action RPG with a mild morality system.
 The narrative, location, and characters are what carried it, however.
 Rapture is a beautiful setting for a game, an underwater utopia gone wrong.
 The story is beyond memorable and one of the best found on the Xbox 360.

 If there’s ever a case study for a video game that nails atmosphere and setting, BioShock would be exhibits A, B, and C.